Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-While technically being no functor ("first-citizen function") itself, `Lazy<…>`s get a functor injected which it then uses.
-In DIE `Lazy<…>`s are interpreted as parameterless factories which can only create one single instance but where the creation can be delayed until the first usage.
+While technically not being a functor ("first-citizen function") itself, `Lazy<…>`s get a functor injected which they then use.
+In DIE, `Lazy<…>`s are interpreted as parameterless factories that can only create a single instance, but where the creation can be delayed until the first use.

 ## Scope Injection